-Highly sensitive people (HSPs) (children, teens, or adults) are more reactive or responsive to their environments.1 They may be more significantly impacted by their surroundings than others.
-High sensitivity is not technically a clinical diagnosis, but some highly sensitive people have other conditions like autism spectrum disorder or post-traumatic stress disorder (PTSD), that heighten their sensitivity to environments.2
+Highly sensitive people (HSPs) (including children) are more reactive or responsive to their environments.1 They may be more significantly impacted by their surroundings than others.
+High sensitivity is not technically a clinical diagnosis, but some highly sensitive people have other conditions like autism or post-traumatic stress disorder (PTSD), that heighten their sensitivity to environments.2

 “A highly sensitive child is one that is strongly attuned to the emotions of themselves and those around them,” says Dr. Laura Mraz OTD, OTR/L founder of Eyas Landing therapeutic clinic and Blue Bird Day.
 “They tend to notice even the most subtle changes in other people and their environment, such as when lighting changes or toys are rearranged.
 They express strong emotions at times, with what appear to be overreactions to minor environmental sensations.
 A highly sensitive child may also be sensitive to clothing textures, sudden noises or when anticipating a new event.
 Caregivers may find that standard behavior strategies, such as time out, do not work as effectively with their highly sensitive child.”